H2Global/profin/README.md

                  OBSERVE_PAST = ..., # Days back from today to start the 10-year data window
                  #OPTIONAL:
                  BETA_UNLEVERED = ..., # Unlevered BETA factor of the project, defaults to 0.54.
-                 DEPRECIATION_PERIOD = ..., # Repayment period for loans and depreciation for equity in years, defaults to project's lifetime
+                 TECHNICAL_LIFETIME= ..., # Technical lifetime of the project.
                  SUBSIDY = ..., # Annual subsidy for the project, defaults to 0
                  ENDOGENOUS_PROJECT_RISK = ..., # Set True to calculate project-specific risk from RISK_PARAM, otherwise False
                  CRP_EXPOSURE = ..., # Project's exposure to country risk, ranging from 0 to 1, defaults to 1